Grasscutters/Grasscutter/README.md

 ./gradlew jar # Compile
 ```

-You can find the output jar in the root of the project folder
+You can find the output jar in the root of the project folder.

 ## Commands